 Additional Timber Veneer

-console, radio, ignition switch and light switch surrounds. .
-The additional timber veneer really lifted the appearance of the interior and it now looks how Jaguar should have
+ignition switch and light switch surrounds.
+The additional timber veneer really lifted the appearance of

-great deal of pleasure from.
-I did get a bit carried away and rebuilt or replaced a lot more items than I originally planned but
+great deal of pleasure for many years.
+I did get a bit carried away and rebuilt or replaced a lot more items than originally planned but I restored

-I have rebuilt this car to last another twenty five years.
+this car to ensure that it lasts for at least another twenty five years.
 Would I do it again?
 Absolutely no way!
-Any future classic car that I
+Any future classic car that I buy

-buy will be fully restored by a previous caring and fussy owner like me - I have learnt my lesson.
+will be fully restored by a previous caring and fussy owner like me - I have learnt my lesson (Well, no not really!).